 Guaranteed $20,000 Scholarship to Graduates of 25 HBCUs

 Suffolk University Law School is excited to announce the Thaddeus Alexander Kitchener Scholarship.
-This award will guarantee at least $20,000 in merit aid to all incoming students who start a JD program at Suffolk Law in 2021 and have received their undergraduate degree from one of these 25 historically black colleges and universities:
+This award will guarantee at least $20,000 in aid to all incoming students who start a JD program at Suffolk Law in 2021 and have received their undergraduate degree from one of these 25 historically black colleges and universities:

 - Bowie State University

 - Claflin University

 - Coppin State University

 - Lincoln University (PA)